muthhukumar/simple-blog/journal/vim-journey.md

 ## Encounter
 After a week or so, while scrolling videos on Youtube, I found a video of Vim or to be very precious Youtube recommendation algorithm suggested a video of Vim.
-I cannot remember the exact video I saw, but I know the channel name(https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw).
+I cannot remember the exact video I saw, but I know the channel name [ThePrimeagen](https://www.youtube.com/channel/UC8ENHE5xdFSwx71u3fDH5Xw).
 In that video, he made the navigation and editing of a file in Vim very cool.
 So I started to watch more of his video on Vim.
 And I fell in love with the editing and navigation speed in Vim.
 In the end, I finally found what I needed.

 ## Try-out